 Member of Social Economy, Finance, Human Resources and Community Development Working Groups.
 Jack represents IRD Duhallow on a number of forums including ILDN

 Jack is from Rockchapel and represents the Saoi Network of which he is the Chairman.
 A former IRD Duhallow Chairman, he sits on the Social Economy, Finance, Human Resources and Community Development Working Groups.
 Jack has represented

 South Eastern Representative

-Billy was elected to the Board of IRD Duhallow to represent South Eastern Duhallow in 2018.
-He is a founding member and Chairperson of the Lyre Community Culture, Sport and Leisure Association and has overseen large-scale community development in Lyre village including the development of their community centre.
-Billy is also a long standing member of Banteer, Lyre & Naad District Community Council.
+in 2018.
+He is a founding member and current Chairperson of the Lyre Community Culture, Sport and Leisure Association where he has overseen large scale community development projects in Lyre village.
+Billy is also a long standing member of Banteer, Lyre Nadd District Community Council.
 Billy

 Pat was elected to the Board to represent Western Duhallow in July 2020.
 He has over 20 years experience as an online marketing consultant specialising in Search Engine Optimisation, E business consultancy and website design.
 Pat has lived in Gneeveguilla for over 40 years and has been involved in the GAA, Walking and Basketball Clubs.
 He is an active member Gneeveguilla Development Association where he is in charge of PR.
 He also updates Rathmore Parish website.
 Pat is a member of North Cork Business Alliance and is an online advisor to Charleville Chamber of Commerce.